22 Must Have Blogging Resources You Need to Excel as a Blogger

 Google Search Console And Google Analytics

 Google Search Console offers a wide range of information on how your website is performing in Google’s search engine.
-You can see your average position, click-through rates, and the number of impressions you get and can drill that down to the page level.
-The search console also provides valuable information about your core web vitals, which is essential for ranking.
+You can see your average position, click-through rates, and the number of impressions you get, and can drill that down to the page level.
+Search Console also provides valuable information about your core web vitals, which is essential for ranking.

 Grammarly is a software system that enhances your writing.
 It spots grammatical and spelling errors in your posts and helps you correct them.
 The professional version also checks your tone, style, and voice.
 You’d be surprised by how often you write in the passive voice rather than active!